- Standard Limit / Maximum Amount: 2 month’s rent (read more)

 Can the deposit be used by the tenant as last month’s rent?
 Not usually, but it can be done if, and only if there is a written agreement is between the parties to do so.

 “Normal Wear and Tear” vs. Damage in Arkansas

 - “Normal wear and tear” refers to the deterioration of the property that happens when the property is used as it was meant to be used and only when that deterioration occurs without negligence, carelessness, accident, misuse, or abuse by the tenant or the people the tenant brings there.
 They are minor issues that occur naturally like aging and expected decline as a result of everyday living.
 These can include gently worn carpets, loose door handles, fading wall paint and flooring, stained bath fixtures, lightly scratched glass, dirty grout and mold that occur naturally.

 - “Damage,” on the other hand, is deterioration or destruction that is the tenant’s fault, either through deliberate acts or as a result of negligence during the tenancy period.
 With respect to those chargeable to security deposits in Arkansas, it refers to the damage that resulted from non-compliance with any of the tenant’s obligations as such under the law. (read more on tenant’s obligations).

 Check out our article on wear and tear vs. damage to get a better idea of the difference.

 Returning Security Deposits in Arkansas

-- Unclaimed Deposits: After 180 days, if the mailed letter containing the payment is returned to the landlord and if the landlord is unable to locate the tenant after reasonable effort, then the tenant forfeits the security deposit.
-The landlord can legally claim the security deposit.
-Tenants are responsible for providing landlords with a written statement of where they can be reached to ensure delivery of security deposit.
+Unclaimed Deposits: After 180 days from the date of mailing the letter containing the deposit and notice, if the letter is returned to the landlord and he is unable to locate the tenant after reasonable effort, then the security deposit is forfeited and becomes the landlord’s property.
+Tenants are responsible for providing landlords with details of where or how they can be reached to ensure the delivery of security deposit.